eusoubrasileiro/stocks/Progress.md

 - [x] Wrote draft of cross-validation function using sequential-folds.
 - [ ] Backtest 6 months predictions of global model.
 - [ ] Try to tune backtesting parameters like stop time etc.
-- [ ] Is P50:56% accuracy enough for profiting?
+- [x] Is P50:56% accuracy enough for profiting?
+Not with the actual set-up of trade.
 - [ ] What accuracy pdf should my model produce so I can profit?

-1. Too many degrees of freedom, too many variables to explore.
+3. Too many degrees of freedom, too many variables to explore.
 Random-search (gut instinct is random?) has proved to be a good tool for parameter optimization.
 Furthermore I have no other way to decide which path is better.
 Vai na raça!
 - [ ] Sensibility Analyses.
 What direction take based on moving average trend.
 What performs best?
 Prototype:  `What direction - Ema trend up-down.ipynb`.
   - [x] Ported backtestEngine to numba.
   - [x] Created EstrategyTester class.